Western Cape Reports Sharp Rise in Road Fatalities

 Aug 13, 2025

-When British colonizers built railways in the 1870s to transport diamonds from Kimberley to Cape Town's ports, they created an economic corridor that still dictates opportunity today.
-The maps show it clearly: Black townships cluster where the railroads didn't go—areas deliberately excluded from development under the 1913 Natives Land Act.
+Cape Town, South Africa – The railways built by British colonizers in the 1870s to transport diamonds from Kimberley to Cape Town created an economic corridor that continues to shape opportunity today.
+Historical maps reveal a clear pattern: Black townships were systematically excluded from railway development under the 1913 Natives Land Act, cementing geographic inequality that persists more than a century later.

 Aug 13, 2025